Onasachi/Polygon_NFTs/README.md

 ---
-This project involves the creation and deployment of an ERC721A-compliant NFT (Non-Fungible Token) contract named MetaTokenNFT on Sepolia Ethereum testnet then approve and deposit the NFT to Polygon Mumbai using their fxPortal bridge.
-The NFTs represent a collection of Iconic Nigerian landmarks and architecture such as the Zuma Rock, 3rd mainland bridge, yankari game reserve, obudu cattle ranch and kainji dam.
+This project involves the creation and deployment of an ERC721A-compliant NFT (Non-Fungible Token) contract named MetaTokenNFT on Sepolia Ethereum testnet then approve and deposit the NFT to Polygon Amoy using their fxPortal bridge.

 ## Getting Started